binaryphile/concorde/README.md

     -   all variables are declared local

-    -   global variables are, for the most part, not employed or modified ("__" being one notable exception)
+    -   global variables are, for the most part, not employed or modified ("\_\_" being one notable exception)

-    -   parameters are values and not references to outside variables (for the most part)
+    -   arguments should be values, not references (with some exceptions)

     -   where references are allowed, they are dereferenced and used as values

-1.  **arrays and hashes are passed and returned as string representations**
+3.  **arrays and hashes are passed and returned as string representations**

     Bash is much better at working with strings as arguments than other data structures.
 The prior rules mean that you really have to use strings for arrays and hashes since you want to pass them and they can only be passed as strings.

     While this sounds like extra work, it actually ends up being fairly convenient since they don't need to be converted back to array form most of the time.
 If simply being passed to another function, that function already expects the array in string form, so no conversion is necessary.

     The string representations are simply the text format used in array assignments, with parentheses on the outside and array items separated by spaces.
 Quotes are used to put spaces in values:

         "( zero \"item one\" 'item two' )"

     I call these array and hash literals, even though they are normally restricted to only assignment statements.

+    In many places, this documentation refers to "passing an array" or a hash.
+This is simply shorthand for "passing an array literal".

+4.  **arrays and hashes may be passed by variable name as well**

+    Functions which expect an array or hash literal can use the functions `local_ary` or `local_hsh`, which create a local array/hash from the literal.

+    Because array/hash literal strings are unambiguously distinct from variable names (which are restricted to single-word underscore/alphanumerics), those functions can tell the difference and will automatically dereference a variable name.

+    The reason for this is that it results in fewer quotes and dollar signs, which makes things more readable.

-1.  **return values (other than return codes) are put in the global variable "__" (double-underscore)**
+5.  \*\*return values, aside from return codes, are put in the global variable "\_\_" (double-underscore)\*\*

     Rather than relying on [command substitution] to save returned strings in a variable, concorde prefers to store them in a global variable.
 This has a couple benefits:

     -   no subshell is required, improving performance